Consensys/linea-tracer/PLUGINS.md

 ### Counters - CountersEndpointServicePlugin
 #### `rollup_getTracesCountersByBlockNumberV0`

-The RollupRpcEndpointServicePlugin registers an RPC endpoint named `getTracesCountersByBlockNumberV0` under the `rollup` namespace.
+The CountersEndpointServicePlugin registers an RPC endpoint named `getTracesCountersByBlockNumberV0` under the `rollup` namespace.
 When this endpoint is called, returns trace counters based on the provided request parameters.

 #### Parameters